Sugar-Free Flourless Chocolate Coconut Drops

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Made with Stevia or another approved sweetener, Low-Sugar and Flourless Chocolate Coconut Drops with Almonds a pretty healthy cookie.
-However, they do have some sugar in the chocolate chips and are pretty calorie-dense, so I’m guessing they would be limited to Phase 2 or 3 for the South Beach Diet.
-You could make them lower in carbs by using sugar-free chocolate chips.
+Made with Monkfruit or another approved sweetener, Sugar-Free Flourless Chocolate Coconut Drops are a pretty healthy cookie.
+However, they do have some sugar in the unsweetened coconut and are pretty calorie-dense, so they would be limited to Phase 2 or 3 for the original South Beach Diet.
+They may be too high in carbs for stricter low-carb diets.

 Find More Recipes Like This One: